-Take your oatmeal outside the bowl and try this unique pan-seared oatmeal with fresh fruit and yogurt.
-You’ll love the crispy buttery crust on the outside.
+Take your oatmeal outside the bowl and try this unique pan fried oatmeal with fresh fruit and yogurt.
+You’ll love the crispy buttery crust.

 The scenario starts basically the same as the bowl-of-mush (which, by the way, I also love).
 Cook steel cut oats and milk (and a couple other pantry staples) until they are thickened.
 Then pour it into a baking dish and let it cool in the fridge overnight.
 Once it is firm, you cut it into slices.
 This is where the magic happens.